MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

 * **Define a lookback period**: if applicable to your scenario, adding a `lookback` property can significantly improve query performance.
 For details, see [properties](#properties).

 * **Add columns frequently used for filtering as group-by keys:** materialized view query filters are optimized when filtered by one of the materialized view group-by keys.
-If you know your query pattern will often filter by some column, which can be added as a group-by key to the materialized view aggregation, include it in the view.
+If you know your query pattern will often filter by a column, which is *immutable* per a unique entity in the materialized view, include it in the materialized view group by keys.

     For example, for a materialized view exposing an `arg_max` by `ResourceId` that will often be filtered by `SubscriptionId`, and assuming a `ResourceId` always belongs to the same `SubscriptionId`.
      Define the materialized view query as: